What Does A Physical Therapist Treat?

 The five types of physical therapy that are often used include:

 The primary difference between physical therapy and occupational therapy is physical therapy’s main focus is based on evaluating and diagnosing injury and dysfunction with the goal of restoring, maintaining, and optimizing the patient’s mobility, function and well-being.
 Occupational therapy’s main concern is helping the patient achieve activities either at home, work, or in leisure.

 Physical therapy exercises provide a recovery process towards a condition or injury that a patient may have obtained, and doing so safely and within a reasonable amount of time.

-To talk to our physical therapist just simply call us or book an appointment online.
-We serve patients from Jersey City NJ, Hoboken NJ, Weehawken NJ, West New York NJ, Guttenberg NJ, Secaucus NJ, Harrison NJ, Kearny NJ, Newark NJ, Belleville NJ, Lyndhurst NJ, East Orange NJ, and Elizabeth NJ.
+To talk to our physical therapist, simply contact us or book an appointment online.
+We serve patients from Jersey City NJ, Hoboken NJ, Weehawken NJ, West New York NJ, Guttenberg NJ, Secaucus NJ, Harrison NJ, Kearny NJ, Newark NJ, Belleville NJ, Lyndhurst NJ, East Orange NJ and Elizabeth NJ.